cksystemsgroup/unicorn/book/src/concept_1.md

 ecall
 ```

-The control flow graph for this program looks like this:
+The Control Flow Graph for this program looks like this:

 ```dot process
 digraph {